-Following observation of the boiler control room, the cold cleaner in the mobile equipment maintenance shop was observed.
+Following observation of SDA control and lime storage, the cold cleaner in the mobile equipment maintenance shop was observed.
 The cold cleaner has surface area dimensions of approximately 2.5 feet by 3 feet (air/vapor interface of approximately 7.5 square feet).
 The solvent in the cold cleaner is not heated or agitated.
 During the inspection the cold cleaner lid was closed and operating instructions were posted in a visible location.